 Acquiring a Student Visa:

 All applicants must answer the character and fitness questions on the application.
-Reporting responsibility to state bars mandates that you fully and completely answer these questions.
-If you answer "yes" to any of the character and fitness questions on the application, you will need to attach a detailed explanation.
-The obligation to provide truthful, accurate, and complete information is a continuing one, which requires you to notify the law school of any changes in your answers to any part of the application that occur after the date of the application submission.
+Reporting responsibility to state bars mandates that applicants fully and completely answer these questions.
+If they answer "yes" to any of the character and fitness questions on the application, they will need to attach a detailed explanation.
+The obligation to provide truthful, accurate, and complete information is a continuing one, which requires them to notify the law school of any changes in their answers to any part of the application that occur after the date of the application submission.
 Any ambiguity in the questions on the application form should be addressed by contacting the Office of Admissions.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 The Committee on Admissions will consider the severity of the action and any pattern of violations.
 The American Bar Association Standard 504 requires the law school to advise each applicant to secure information regarding the character and other qualifications for admission to the bar in the state in which the applicant intends to practice.